grandrea/crosslinking-ms-tutorial/README.md

 Go to tools... more tools and install x-mas plugin.

-Go to tools.. structure analysis...
+Go to tools... structure analysis...
 XMAS.
 In the tool, click on "import files".
 Navigate to results files and load the "peptide pairs" file.
 Select State 2 pdb and map crosslinks.

 Click on "visualize".
 You can color by distance here, or export to other programs like DisVis for mapping patches and similar.